60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 52. Poetry, mythology, and folktales

-For this book reading challenge, pick from this variety of genres that your child may not be as familiar with, and see what you think.
+For this book reading challenge, pick from this variety of genres your child may not be as familiar with, and see what you think.

 53. Nonfiction reading challenge ideas